We decided to leave AWS

 By our experience, AWS doesn’t have in place a good enough mechanism to stop spammers from using their Elastic IPs, leading to their bad network reputation.

 It’s time to move

 we used RDS to manage the database.
-RDS is a solid service that saves us from database maintenance stuffs like backups or patching.
+RDS is a solid service that saves us from database maintenance stuff like backups or patching.
 Its replication is also a killer feature.
-However SimpleLogin doesn’t use the database that much: we basically just need to get the mailbox associated with an alias in order to forward the emails and that’s about all.
+However, SimpleLogin doesn’t use the database that much: we just need to get the mailbox associated with an alias to forward the emails and that’s about all.
 A SQLite database might just as well do the job.

 we used S3 to upload files, at the time of writing only for user profile pictures.
 Writing to S3 is not frequent so same as for CloudWatch, we can use S3 from another cloud.
 Both S3 and Cloudwatch are disabled when self-hosting SimpleLogin so all components still fit on a single server.

-So we decided it’s maybe better to make SimpleLogin cloud-agnostic and we’ll just manage the cloud servers ourself.
+So we decided it’s maybe better to make SimpleLogin cloud-agnostic and we’ll just manage the cloud servers ourselves.
 That opens several advantages: